 This is a bike-crazy part of the country.
-Michigan, Minnesota and Wisconsin rank No. 1, 2 and 3 for miles of rails converted to trails.
+Michigan and Minnesota rank No. 1 and 2 for miles of rails converted to trails.

 Wisconsin's Elroy-Sparta State Trail sparked the boom in bicycle tourism in 1967; when surrounding towns and counties saw all the tourists who came to ride it, they built their own trails.
 We also can ride on thousands of miles of quiet country roads, built so dairy farmers could get their milk to market.

 Now hundreds of bike tours show off the trails and the towns they go through.
 Nearly every tour ends with music and a picnic and offers non-stop goodies at rest stops.

 On the Lake Wobegon Trail, the Caramel Roll Ride matches the calories in a freshly baked pastry to the calories burned in an hour of riding ("Coincidence?
 Think again'').

 And some towns really take advantage of what they've got.
 On the Tour de Pepin, riders who only want to go halfway around Lake Pepin, a wide spot in the Mississippi, get to return by paddlewheeler.

 The main attraction of these tours is not only that they're fun, but they're easy.
 Signs mark every turn, sag wagons pick up tired riders and mechanics fix flats.
 There's nothing to do but pedal, enjoy the scenery and chat with fellow riders.

 Below are some of the best and most scenic weekend and day tours in 2018.

 Sign up early to save.
 Most rides allow same-day registration, but some rides cut off registration a month or more in advance.

 Most day tours charge $30-$45, which includes sag wagons, mechanical support, food and, often, a T-shirt.
 Weekend tours include camping and return by motorcoach.